RockAfeller2013/vibecoded/AI Harness/AITERMINOLOGY/README.md

 means the input comes with the correct output.
 21. Unsupervised Learning: A type of ML where the model is trained on unlabeled data and must find structure in its input.
+Open-weight model (AI terminology)

+A machine learning model whose trained parameters (“weights”) are publicly released for download and use.
+The architecture and inference code may also be available, but the defining feature is access to the trained weights, enabling local deployment, fine-tuning, and self-hosted inference without requiring a hosted API.

+Context window (AI terminology)

+The maximum amount of text (measured in tokens) that a model can process and “remember” at one time during a single request.
+It includes both the input you provide and the output the model generates within that same session.